Tea Party Nation: National Tea Party Convention

 Tea Party Nation organized the National Tea Party Convention held February 4–6, 2010.
 Around 600 activists attended the event, and Sarah Palin was featured as the keynote speaker.
 The event was criticized for its $549 ticket price, as well as the fact that Palin was apparently paid US$100,000 for her appearance.
 Palin has said she will donate the fee to unspecified conservative causes.

 Several prominent conservative organizations refused to participate in the event due to its for-profit nature.
 The Tea Party Patriots advised members not to participate in December 2009.
 Erick Erickson of the conservative blog RedState described the convention as "scammy" on January 11.
 The American Liberty Alliance (ALA), initially a co-sponsor, withdrew its support on January 13.
 Later in January, Michele Bachmann and Marsha Blackburn cancelled their plans to speak.

 At the convention, it was announced that a 501(c)(4) corporation and political action committee (PAC) called "Ensuring Liberty" would be formed to support candidates for office in the 2010 elections.

 A subsequent convention was booked for the following July, postponed until October, and ultimately cancelled.
 On July 18, 2011, the Venetian Casino Resort filed suit for unpaid bills allegedly totaling $642,144.
 A judge ordered Tea Party Nation founder Judson Phillips to pay $748,000, including the $554,000 hotel bill and $194,300 in accrued interest, for the 1,637 reserved rooms.

-Criticism
+Activities

 Tea Party Nation is listed as a hate group by the Southern Poverty Law Center, and is the only Tea Party-related group to be noted as such.